 Once you’re happy with the finished products, source a factory to produce your first sample.
 They will be able to give you a fair production price, if they make your initial samples.

 Related reading: How to Make a Handbag if Your Background isn’t in Fashion

 8. Wear Testing

-Wear testing your products before you properly sell them in any quantity is imperative.
+Wear testing your products before you start selling them (in any quantity) is imperative.
 As a small new brand overdelivering on quality is vital for your long terms success.

 Wear testing doesn’t have to be hard though.
 Starting to use one of your early or later samples before you make your final sample will give you an indication as to how the materials and design are performing.
 If you are organised and have time, you may come to realise how you can improve your product or see the potential problems and have the chance to fix them before the product reaches your clients’ hands.